 The most important revelation came via this New York Times article and video.
 Watch the video — it's short and informative.

 The toppings for one of our pizzas included a homemade pizza sauce (such as this one), a bunch of swiss chard sauteed in olive oil with garlic and crushed red chilies, and topped with roasted cauliflower florets then feta cheese.
 (For more ideas on toppings, see a previous post here or here."

-We baked it for 8-9 minutes at 525, set it on a rack while number two pizza was baking, then finished it for 2-3 more minutes.
+We baked it for 8 to 9 minutes at 525, set it on a rack while number two pizza was baking, then finished it for 2 to 3 more minutes.
 The results were fantastic.